dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 This specification therefore defines a new member `max_age`.

 `max_age`: OPTIONAL.
 Is a JSON number value only applicable to claims that contain dates or timestamps.
 It defines the maximum time (in seconds) to be allowed to elapse since the value of the date/timestamp up to the point in time of the request.
-The IDP should make the calculation of elapsed time starting from the last valid second of the date value.
+The OP should make the calculation of elapsed time starting from the last valid second of the date value.
 The following is an example of a request for claims where the verification process of the data is not allowed to be older than 63113852 seconds.

 The following is an example: